hannorein/rebound/README.rst

 NEW VERSION
 -----------
-This REBOUND version 2.0.0.
+Welcome to REBOUND version 2!
 We made many changes to the code.
 Most importanly, REBOUND is now thread-safe and does not use global variables anymore.
 All the variables that were previously global, are now contained in the `reb_simulation` structure.
-This has many advantages, for example, you can run separate simulations much more easily parallel.
-We also made it possible to choose all modules at runtime (compared to the selection in the Makefile we had before).
-This is much more in line with UNIX standards and does not severely impact the performance (it might even help making REBOUND a tiny bit faster).
+This has many advantages, for example, you can run separate simulations in parallel from within one process.
+We also made it possible to choose all modules at runtime (compared to the selection in the Makefile that was used before).
+This is much more in line with standard UNIX coding practice and does not severely impact the performance (it might even help making REBOUND a tiny bit faster).
+This makes REBOUND a fully functional shared library.
+We added a prefix to all public functions and struct definitions: `reb`.

 There are still some features that haven't been fully ported.
 Most importantly, the MPI parallelization and the SWEEP collision detection routine.

-If you have trouble using this new version or find a bug, please submit an issue or a pull request on github.
+The best way to get and idea of the changes we made is to look at some of the example problems.
+If you have trouble using the new version or find a bug, please submit an issue or a pull request on github.

 -------------------